UnlyEd/next-right-now/docs/concepts/presets.md

 {: .no_toc }

 <div class="code-example" markdown="1">
-A preset is similar to a "Preset" of features that are "ready-to-use".
+A preset is predefined set of features that are built-in and thus "ready-to-use".
 </div>

 {% include page-toc.md %}